Europe flood death toll tops 160, costly rebuilding ahead

 “We will do everything so that what needs to be rebuilt can be rebuilt,” Laschet said.

-Across the border in eastern Belgium, train lines and roads remained blocked in many areas.
-A cafe owner in the devastated town of Pepinster broke down in tears when King Philippe and Queen Mathilde visited Friday to offer comfort to residents.

-European Commission President Ursula von der Leyen and Belgian Prime Minister Alexander De Croo visited flood-damaged towns Saturday, according to Belgian state broadcaster RTBF.
+European Commission President Ursula von der Leyen and Belgian Prime Minister Alexander De Croo visited flood-damaged towns Saturday.

+A resident of the Belgian town of Herk-de-Stad said she put off sleeping to try to empty her house of water.

+“We have been pumping all night long trying to get the water out of the house,” Elke Lenaerts told broadcaster VTM.

 Caretaker Prime Minister Mark Rutte, who visited the region on Friday, said that “first, there was corona, now these floods, and soon people will have to work on cleanup and recovery.”